andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 > [!todo]- less exam relevant
 > Less exam relevant, but still good/helpful to know.

-Instead of using single or double quotes at start end end of a string, you can also use them three times (`'''` or `"""`) to create a multiline string.
-So within tripple quotes you can have multiple lines of text and it will keep the format, linebreaks and spacing.
+Instead of using single or double quotes at the start and end of a string, you can also use them three times (`'''` or `"""`) to create a multiline string.
+So within triple quotes, you can have multiple lines of text and it will keep the format, linebreaks, and spacing.
 You can also combine this with [[#Formatted String]].

 ```python
 print("""This is a